National Hotline Call 1-888-88-MARRIAGE

 What is a pre-immigration agreement?

 A pre-immigration agreement is a written understanding between spouses that defines expectations, responsibilities, and conditions related to the immigration sponsorship process.
-Unlike a prenuptial agreement — which focuses on asset division in divorce — a pre-immigration agreement addresses immigration-specific concerns: cooperation with the process, truthfulness in filings, consequences of abandonment, and financial responsibility boundaries.
-It is a relatively new concept and should be drafted with an attorney who understands immigration fraud.
+Unlike a prenuptial agreement — which focuses on asset division in divorce — a pre-immigration agreement addresses immigration-specific concerns: cooperation with the process, truthfulness in filings, etc. It should be drafted with an attorney who understands immigration fraud.

 What is the I-864 Affidavit of Support, and why is it risky?